-NRS:

-(3) Engaged in the practice of residential design as provided in chapter 623 of NRS: (4) Engaged in the practice of landscape architecture as provided in chapter

-623A of NRS; and

-(2) Practicing as a registered interior designer as provided in chapter 623 of

-(5) Engaged in the practice of professional engineering as provided in chapter 625 of NRS.

-(b) Medicine, homeopathy and osteopathy, and may be composed of persons engaged in the practice of medicine as provided in chapter 630 of NRS, persons engaged in the practice of homeopathic medicine as provided in chapter 630A of NRS and persons engaged in the practice of osteopathic medicine as provided in chapter 633 of NRS.
-Such a professional corporation may market and manage additional professional corporations which are organized to render a professional service relating to medicine, homeopathy and osteopathy.

-(c) Mental health services, and may be composed of the following persons, in any number and in any combination:

-(1) Any psychologist who is licensed to practice in this State;

-(2) Any social worker who holds a master's degree in social work and who is licensed by this State as a clinical social worker;

-(3) Any registered nurse who is licensed to practice professional nursing in this State and who holds a master's degree in the field of psychiatric nursing; [and]

-(4) Any marriage and family therapist who is licensed by this State pursuant to chapter 641A of NRS ₩; and

-(5) Any clinical professional counselor who is licensed by this State pursuant to chapter 641A of NRS.

-→ Such a professional corporation may market and manage additional professional corporations which are organized to render a professional service relating to mental health services pursuant to this paragraph.

-A professional corporation may render a professional service only through its officers and employees who are licensed or otherwise authorized by law to render the professional service.

-176.133 As used in NRS 176.133 to 176.159, inclusive, unless the context otherwise requires:

-- "Person professionally qualified to conduct psychosexual evaluations" means a person who has received training in conducting psychosexual evaluations - (a) A psychiatrist licensed to practice medicine in this State and certified by the American Board of Psychiatry and Neurology, Inc.;

-(b) A psychologist licensed to practice in this State;

-(c) A social worker holding a master's degree in social work and licensed in this State as a clinical social worker;

-(d) A registered nurse holding a master's degree in the field of psychiatric nursing and licensed to practice professional nursing in this State; [or]
+- (5) Engaged in the practice of professional engineering as provided in chapter 625 of NRS. - (b) Medicine, homeopathy and osteopathy, and may be composed of persons engaged in the practice of medicine as provided in chapter 630 of NRS, persons engaged in the practice of homeopathic medicine as provided in chapter 630A of NRS and persons engaged in the practice of osteopathic medicine as provided in chapter 633 of NRS.
+Such a professional corporation may market and manage additional professional corporations which are organized to render a professional service relating to medicine, homeopathy and osteopathy. - (c) Mental health services, and may be composed of the following persons, in any number and in any combination: - (1) Any psychologist who is licensed to practice in this State; - (2) Any social worker who holds a master's degree in social work and who is licensed by this State as a clinical social worker; - (3) Any registered nurse who is licensed to practice professional nursing in this State and who holds a master's degree in the field of psychiatric nursing; [and] - (4) Any marriage and family therapist who is licensed by this State pursuant to chapter 641A of NRS [...]; and - (5) Any clinical professional counselor who is licensed by this State pursuant to chapter 641A of NRS. - → Such a professional corporation may market and manage additional professional corporations which are organized to render a professional service relating to mental health services pursuant to this paragraph. - 3.
+A professional corporation may render a professional service only through its officers and employees who are licensed or otherwise authorized by law to render the professional service. - Sec.
+70. NRS 176.133 is hereby amended to read as follows: - 176.133 As used in NRS 176.133 to 176.159, inclusive, unless the context otherwise requires: - 1.
+"Person professionally qualified to conduct psychosexual evaluations" means a person who has received training in conducting psychosexual evaluations and is: - (a) A psychiatrist licensed to practice medicine in this State and certified by the American Board of Psychiatry and Neurology, Inc.; - (b) A psychologist licensed to practice in this State; - (c) A social worker holding a master's degree in social work and licensed in this State as a clinical social worker; - (d) A registered nurse holding a master's degree in the field of psychiatric nursing and licensed to practice professional nursing in this State; for

-(e) A marriage and family therapist licensed in this State pursuant to chapter 641A of NRS ₩; or

-(f) A clinical professional counselor licensed in this State pursuant to chapter 641A of NRS.

-2. "Psychosexual evaluation" means an evaluation conducted pursuant to NRS 176.139.
+- 1 (e) A marriage and family therapist licensed in this State 2 pursuant to chapter 641A of NRS : or - (f) A clinical professional counselor licensed in this State pursuant to chapter 641A of NRS. - 2.
+"Psychosexual evaluation" means an evaluation conducted pursuant to NRS 176.139. - 3.
 "Sexual offense" means: